Academic and Career News

 Do you want opportunities to study and research closely with outstanding Computer Science faculty?

-Computer science majors had the highest job offer rate nationwide in 2011 — there has been no shortage of jobs even during our recent economic downturn.
-UMD's Dept. of Computer Science has 2 majors; Bachelor of Computer Information Systems and Bachelor of Computer Science.
+UMD's Dept. of Computer Science offers 3 undergraduate degrees: Bachelor of Science in Computer Science, Bachelor of Arts in Computer Science, and Bachelor of Science in Computer Information Systems.
 A graduate degree — Master of Science in Computer Science — is also offered.

 Most of UMD's Computer Science graduates choose to stay in Minnesota, many stay here in Duluth.